Trakai: Decline and reconstruction

-After the Grand Duchy of Lithuania joined the Kingdom of Poland to form the Polish–Lithuanian Commonwealth in 1569, the castles remained a royal property, but the town's importance gradually declined, with the nearby Vilnius and the political center of the Commonwealth in Kraków being far more important.
-Nevertheless, it continued to be the seat of local Sejmik.
-In Polish sources the town name was started to be referred to as Troki.
+After the Grand Duchy of Lithuania joined the Kingdom of Poland to form the Polish–Lithuanian Commonwealth in 1569, the castles remained a royal property, but the town's importance gradually declined, with the nearby Vilnius and the political center of the Commonwealth in Kraków becoming far more important.
+Nevertheless, it continued to be the seat of the local Sejmik.
+In Polish sources, the town name was started to be referred to as Troki.
 In 1477, the castle on the lake was a meeting place of King Casimir IV with Venetian envoys.
-After that the castle became a luxurious prison for political prisoners.
+After that, the castle became a luxurious prison for political prisoners.
 Sigismund I the Old imprisoned the members of Goštautai family, believed to be conspiring with Michael Glinski.
 Also Helena, widow of King Alexander was kept there in order to prevent her escape to the Grand Duchy of Moscow.
-The castle was refurbished by King Sigismund I the Old, who set up his summer residence there; however, after his death in 1548 the castle gradually fell into disrepair.
+The castle was refurbished by King Sigismund I the Old, who set up his summer residence there; however, after his death in 1548, the castle gradually fell into disrepair.

 During the wars between Russia and Poland between 1654 and 1667, the town was plundered and burnt.
 In the aftermath of the war with the Tsardom of Russia in 1655, both castles were demolished and the town's prosperity ended.
 The castle ruins remained a historical landmark.
 During the Great Northern War (1700–1721) Trakai was plundered again, as famine and plague swept the country.

 After the Partitions of Poland in 1795, the area was annexed by the Russian Empire.
 After World War I, the area became part of the restored Republic of Poland.
 In 1929, the Polish authorities ordered reconstruction and restoration of the Trakai Island Castle.
 The works in the Upper castle were almost complete in 1939, when the Invasion of Poland started and the area was soon annexed by the Soviet Union, then by Nazi Germany during Operation Barbarossa.
 During the war, more than 5,000 Jews from the Trakai region were murdered by the Nazis.
 In 1944, during Operation Tempest, the town was liberated by joint forces of the underground Polish Home Army and Soviet partisans.
 After World War II it was again annexed by the Soviet Union and made part of the Lithuanian SSR in the Soviet Union; subsequently many of the city's and area's ethnic Polish inhabitants left for the recovered Territories of the Polish People's Republic.

 In 1961, the reconstruction of the upper castle and a high tower construction were completed; however, the works came to a halt as a result of Nikita Khrushchev's speech of 21 December 1960, where the First Secretary declared that reconstruction of the castle would be a sign of glorification of Lithuania's feudal past.
-Works in the lower castle were not resumed until the 1980s and were completed by the Lithuanian authorities in the early 1990s.
+Restoration work in the lower castle were not resumed until the 1980s and were completed by Lithuanian authorities in the early 1990s.
 Today the Island Castle serves as the main tourist attraction, hosting various cultural events such as operas and concerts.